Table of contents

 Read more

-This is a new European patent court where unitary patent disputes will be settled.
-This court will only deal with patent cases.
+This is a new European patent court where unitary patent disputes are settled.
+This court only deals with patent cases.

 Contact an expert